knative/docs/docs/snippets/quickstart-install.md

     1. Install Knative and Kubernetes in a minikube instance by running:

+        !!! note
+            The minikube cluster will be created with 6&nbsp;GB of RAM.
+If you don't have enough memory, you can change to a different value not lower than 3&nbsp;GB by running the command `minikube config set memory 3078` before this command.
         ```bash
         kn quickstart minikube
         ```

-    1. After the plugin is finished, verify you have a cluster called `knative`:
+    1. The output of the previous command asked you to run minikube tunnel.
+       Run the following command to start the process in a secondary terminal window, then return to the primary window and press enter to continue:
         ```bash
-        minikube profile list
-        ```
-    1. To finish setting up networking for minikube, start the `minikube tunnel` process in a separate terminal window:
-        ```bash
         minikube tunnel --profile knative
         ```
-        The tunnel must continue to run in a terminal window while you are using your Knative `quickstart` environment.
+        The tunnel must continue to run in a terminal window any time you are using your Knative `quickstart` environment.

+        The tunnel command is required because it allows your cluster to access Knative ingress service as a LoadBalancer from your host computer.

         !!! note
-            To terminate the process and clean up network routes, enter `Ctrl-C`.
+            To terminate the tunnel process and clean up network routes, enter `Ctrl-C`.
             For more information about the `minikube tunnel` command, see the [minikube documentation](https://minikube.sigs.k8s.io/docs/handbook/accessing/#using-minikube-tunnel).

+    1. After the plugin is finished, verify you have a cluster called `knative`:

+        ```bash
+        minikube profile list
+        ```